 “…drones can’t be depended on to perform thorough inspections into the roof, [but] they can give a roofing company a good idea of what they’re dealing with before getting on the roof.
 Drones also allow roofers to view an entire area hit by a storm.
 They will have enough information to provide the right type of transportation and equipment needed to perform a proper inspection.
 (FieldPulse)

-Additionally, if there is damage found a on roof by a drone, these photos can be shared with your foreman and crews so they know what safety gear to bring, and where the damage is on a home without the guesswork.
+Additionally, if there is damage found on the roof by a drone, these photos can be shared with the homeowner’s insurance company, as well as your foreman and crews so they know what safety gear to bring, and where the damage is on a home without the guesswork.

-Even an experienced roofer/drone operator will need to study any photos or footage of a property carefully in order to make a detailed estimate or contract.
-Drones may be effective tools, but they are essentially just eyes in the sky – you might still run the risk of the operator miscalculating or misjudging critical data that can impact your orders, scheduling and bottom line.
+Even an experienced roofer/drone operator will need to study any photos or footage of the property carefully in order to make a detailed estimate or contract.
+Drones may be effective tools, but they are essentially just eyes in the sky – you might still run the risk of the operator miscalculating or misjudging critical data that can impact your orders, scheduling, and bottom line.

-Ordering a Roofing Report from a trusted third party vendor, such as Eagleview or SkyMeasure (both of which are fully integrated with the AccuLynx platform and mobile app) will validate your estimate numbers, come quickly, and will already have accurate measurements mapped out, which will save your sales rep time in the field.
+Ordering a roofing report from a trusted drone measuring software, such as Eagleview or GAF QuickMeasure (both of which are fully integrated with the AccuLynx platform and mobile app) will validate your estimate numbers, be delivered directly to your job file, and will already have accurate measurements mapped out, which will save your sales rep time in the field.